freeman-lab/gl-material/README.md

 # gl-material

-Reusable materials for 3d scenes.
+Standard definition for reusable 3d materials.
 A `material` is defined as an object with three properties:
 - a `style` definition
 - a `fragment` shader
 - a `name`